Complex-systems-and-devops-gruppe-8/.github/report.md

 By focusing on these areas, the project will align closely with the course objectives, enhancing both the technical capabilities of the application and the skills of the development team.

+### Short description of project management
+Project management in the context of software development involves coordinating the planning, execution, and delivery of projects to achieve specific goals efficiently.
+It encompasses the use of various tools and methodologies to manage resources, timelines, and risks effectively.

+With the learning objectives in mind, project management ensures that students can apply selected frameworks for both frontend and backend development, implement state management, and set up backend security.
+It also involves applying package managers, establishing CI/CD pipelines, and utilizing containerization for deployment.
+Ultimately, project management guides the design and implementation of a full-stack application, integrating all these elements to deliver a cohesive and functional product.

 [Mention any potential future improvements or follow-up work.]